top of page

 IMG_7359_edited_edited_edited_edited_edi

 Atkinson has served on the faculties at New York University, William Paterson University, and Bronx Community College.
-She founded the Essex County MetroWest Dance Festival and Modern Renaissance X, performance events merging student and professional dance artists throughout New Jersey.
-Atkinson employs the arts in community spaces as a tool for transformation and has facilitated arts outreach programs in South Africa, Uganda, and locally.
+She founded the Essex County MetroWest Dance Festival and Modern Renaissance X, events merging student and professional artists throughout New Jersey and surrounding areas.
+Atkinson employs the arts in community spaces as a tool for transformation and has facilitated community based programs locally and internationally.
 She has been the recipient of an NEA Learning & Leadership grant and fellowships with Body Politic Laboratory at Gibney (NYC), Bates Dance Festival, and the National Endowment for the Humanities.
+Atkinson has also presented her research and practice at arts, education, and social justice conferences.

-Atkinson earned a B.A. in Communications and Theatre from Temple University, MA in Dance Education from New York University, and a Certificate in Holocaust & Genocide Education from Saint Elizabeth University.
-She also holds a K-12 Certification in Dance and a Supervisory Certificate in the State of New Jersey.
-Atkinson is a doctoral candidate and Arnhold Fellowship recipient in the dance education program at Teachers College, Columbia University.
+Atkinson received a B.A. in Communications and Theatre from Temple University, MA in Dance Education from New York University, and a Certificate in Holocaust & Genocide Education from Saint Elizabeth University.
+She also holds K-12 Dance and Supervisory Certifications.

 "My teaching and leadership in arts education has been informed by my commitment to increase equitable access to arts education; critical and transformative pedagogies; and my understanding of exclusionary practices and frameworks in the arts.
 I strive to create environments that are inclusive, culturally sustaining, and transformative.
 This occurs when we honor and integrate the lived experiences of our students and encourage them to have agency in their learning process."